 Our executive officers, directors, significant stockholders and their respective affiliates beneficially own a significant percentage of our common stock.
 Therefore, these stockholders are able to significantly influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.
-The interests of this group of stockholders may not always coincide with your interests or the interests of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.
+The interests of this group of stockholders may not always coincide with your interests or the interests of other stockholders and they may act in a manner that advances their best interests and not necessarily those of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.